 When the Robert Trent Jones, Sr., design hosted medal play during the 1999 U.S. Amateur, no player in the field was able to break 70, and the setup maxed out at a slope of 155.
 Bing Crosby famously bet that Jack Nicklaus wouldn’t be able to break par at Spyglass Hill the year it opened in 1966.
 Nicklaus shot a 2-under 70 in his first round, but Spyglass Hill has been a demanding, yet fair test for pros and guests alike ever since.

 Ready to take a swing at Spyglass Hill?
 Start planning your trip today!

 The latest photos and videos being shared by our guests.

-Spyglass Hill Golf Course has ranked among the Top 100 courses in America and the world for over 40 years—an incredible honor for an unforgettable course.
+Spyglass Hill Golf Course has ranked among the Top 100 courses in America for more than four decades.

 "It might be blasphemy to say this, but Spyglass is right there with Pebble as far as strategic value.
 It’s awesome."

 2006 AT&T Pebble Beach Pro-Am Champion

 "If it were human, Spyglass would have a knife in its teeth, a patch on its eye, a ring in its ear, tobacco in its beard and a blunderbuss in its hand."